ScienceLiveHub/warming-stripes/README.md

 *Freiburg's temperature anomaly data (1950-2019) was plotted with a replicable workflow as warming stripes, revealing a marked shift from blue (colder) to red (warmer) that demonstrates accelerating local warming.*

-- This nanopublication is an AIDA sentence that is supported by a figure (see below) and associted dataset and workflow:
+- This nanopublication is an AIDA sentence that is supported by a figure (see below) and associated dataset and workflow:

 ![Warming Stripes in Paris from 1950 to 2019](stripes_paris_1950-2019.png)

 ## Step 1: Get the workflow from an executable nanopublication